wwwouaiebe/ESSimpleDoc/README.md

 node ./PathToEsSimpleDoc/index.js --src=./PathToTheSourceFiles --dest=./PathToTheHtmlFiles --validate --launch
 ```

-Ig you have installed ESSimpleDoc globally you can also do this:
+If you have installed ESSimpleDoc globally you can also do this:

 ```
 esd --src=./PathToTheSourceFiles --dest=./PathToTheHtmlFiles --validate --launch